japila-books/spark-sql-internals/docs/spark-sql-CollapseCodegenStages.md

 `CollapseCodegenStages` is a *physical query optimization* (aka _physical query preparation rule_ or simply _preparation rule_) that <<apply, collapses physical operators and generates a Java source code for their execution>>.

-When <<apply, executed>> (with <<spark-sql-whole-stage-codegen.adoc#spark.sql.codegen.wholeStage, whole-stage code generation enabled>>), `CollapseCodegenStages` <<insertWholeStageCodegen, inserts WholeStageCodegenExec or InputAdapter physical operators>> to a physical plan. `CollapseCodegenStages` uses so-called *control gates* before deciding whether a [physical operator](physical-operators/SparkPlan.md) supports the <<spark-sql-whole-stage-codegen.adoc#, whole-stage Java code generation>> or not (and what physical operator to insert):
+When <<apply, executed>> (with <<spark-sql-whole-stage-codegen.md#spark.sql.codegen.wholeStage, whole-stage code generation enabled>>), `CollapseCodegenStages` <<insertWholeStageCodegen, inserts WholeStageCodegenExec or InputAdapter physical operators>> to a physical plan. `CollapseCodegenStages` uses so-called *control gates* before deciding whether a [physical operator](physical-operators/SparkPlan.md) supports the <<spark-sql-whole-stage-codegen.md#, whole-stage Java code generation>> or not (and what physical operator to insert):

 .
-Factors in physical operators with <<spark-sql-CodegenSupport.adoc#, CodegenSupport>> only
+Factors in physical operators with <<spark-sql-CodegenSupport.md#, CodegenSupport>> only

 .
 Enforces the <<supportCodegen, supportCodegen>> custom requirements on a physical operator, i.e.
-.. <<spark-sql-CodegenSupport.adoc#supportCodegen, supportCodegen>> flag turned on (`true`)
+.. <<spark-sql-CodegenSupport.md#supportCodegen, supportCodegen>> flag turned on (`true`)
 ..
-No <<expressions/Expression.md#, Catalyst expressions>> are <<spark-sql-Expression-CodegenFallback.adoc#, CodegenFallback>>
+No <<expressions/Expression.md#, Catalyst expressions>> are <<spark-sql-Expression-CodegenFallback.md#, CodegenFallback>>
-.. <<catalyst/QueryPlan.md#schema, Output schema>> is *neither wide nor deep* and  <<spark-sql-SparkPlan-WholeStageCodegenExec.adoc#isTooManyFields, uses just enough fields (including nested fields)>>
+.. <<catalyst/QueryPlan.md#schema, Output schema>> is *neither wide nor deep* and  <<spark-sql-SparkPlan-WholeStageCodegenExec.md#isTooManyFields, uses just enough fields (including nested fields)>>
 ..
-[Children](catalyst/TreeNode.md#children) use output schema that is also <<spark-sql-SparkPlan-WholeStageCodegenExec.adoc#isTooManyFields, neither wide nor deep>>
+[Children](catalyst/TreeNode.md#children) use output schema that is also <<spark-sql-SparkPlan-WholeStageCodegenExec.md#isTooManyFields, neither wide nor deep>>

 [NOTE]
 ====
-link:spark-sql-properties.adoc#spark.sql.codegen.maxFields[spark.sql.codegen.maxFields] Spark internal property controls the total number of fields in a schema that is acceptable for whole-stage code generation.
+link:spark-sql-properties.md#spark.sql.codegen.maxFields[spark.sql.codegen.maxFields] Spark internal property controls the total number of fields in a schema that is acceptable for whole-stage code generation.

 The number is `100` by default.
 ====

 Technically, `CollapseCodegenStages` is just a <<catalyst/Rule.md#, Catalyst rule>> for transforming [physical query plans](physical-operators/SparkPlan.md), i.e. `Rule[SparkPlan]`.

-`CollapseCodegenStages` is part of <<spark-sql-QueryExecution.adoc#preparations, preparations>> batch of physical query plan rules and is executed when `QueryExecution` is requested for the <<spark-sql-QueryExecution.adoc#executedPlan, optimized physical query plan>> (i.e. in *executedPlan* phase of a query execution).
+`CollapseCodegenStages` is part of <<spark-sql-QueryExecution.md#preparations, preparations>> batch of physical query plan rules and is executed when `QueryExecution` is requested for the <<spark-sql-QueryExecution.md#executedPlan, optimized physical query plan>> (i.e. in *executedPlan* phase of a query execution).

 [source, scala]
 ----